 • Mom appears to be in transition, but has early labor dilation

 • Overwhelming urge to push, but low dilation

-The next question of course is – can it be removed and is it something that can be checked before labor?
+The next questions of course are: Can it be removed, and is it something that can be checked before labor?
 In most cases, it can be resolved.
-Unfortunately it can’t be detected before labor begins as a significant amount of effacement of the cervix is required.
-Some care providers recommend using either Borage Oil or Evening Primrose Oil vaginally after 36 weeks to help soften any scar tissue on the cervix.
+Unfortunately it can’t be detected before labor begins, as a significant amount of effacement of the cervix is required.
+Some care providers recommend using either borage oil or evening primrose oil vaginally after 36 weeks to help soften any scar tissue on the cervix.
 It’s not clear if this actually works and has never been studied for possible negative side affects.
 This would always be something to discuss with your care providers.

-Once in labor, your care provider can do a vaginal exam and “massage” the cervix and help the scar tissue release.
-The word massage can be misleading – this is an uncomfortable procedure, but not unbearable.
+Once in labor, your care provider can do a vaginal exam and “massage” the cervix to help the scar tissue release.
+The word “massage” can be misleading – this is an uncomfortable procedure, but not unbearable.
 When the scar tissue is less severe, movement and time is often what is needed.
-Another option used is a Foley Bulb Insertion, where the tip of a foley blub is inserted into the cervix and then inflated gently.
-All of these things would require having a provider that is present during your labor (often ObGyns aren’t present until much later in a labor), is familiar with cervical scar tissue and knows to look for it.
+Another option used is a Foley bulb Insertion, where the tip of a Foley blub is inserted into the cervix and then inflated gently.
+All of these things would require having a provider that is present during your labor (often Ob/Gyns aren’t present until much later in a labor), is familiar with cervical scar tissue, and knows to look for it.